matthewkmayer/matthewkmayer.github.io/blag/content/post/rust-as-abs.md

 ## Wait, what?

-There are a lot more parallels than you'd expect at first glance.
+There are a lot of parallels here!

 Bringing a motorcycle to a stop as quickly as possible is a skill.
-The rider must have knowledge, experience and ability to understand what the motorcycle is doing.
+The rider must have the knowledge, experience and ability to understand what the motorcycle is doing.
 When this all lines up, motorcycles can stop in impressively short distances.
+Imagine a C programmer who really, *really* knows their stuff: they can do things just short of amazing.

 Things change when just one item is added to the mix: sand on the road, rider distraction, insufficient knowledge about how to brake.
-Without ABS, it's difficult to bring the bike to a stop when slowing over pavement with sand on it.
+Without ABS, it's difficult to bring the bike to a quick stop when slowing over pavement with sand on it.
+This is similar to most programmers, where they have time constraints, other items on their mind and sometimes we just make mistakes.

 ## The professional rider